 The walking tour below offers an easy path through these two neighborhoods in just one day.
 It's the 'best of the best' and what I consider the 'perfect' day in this historic area of San Francisco.

-I recommend doing this self-guided walk Tuesday through Friday, since this is when all the attractions within the schedule are open.
-The Asian Art Museum closes on Monday and City Hall opens only during the week.
+I recommend doing this self-guided walk Monday, Thursday or Friday, since this is when all the attractions within the schedule are open.
+The Asian Art Museum closes on Tuesday and Wednesday and City Hall opens only during the week.

 Brenda's French Soul Food is one of the yummiest places to grab breakfast or brunch in San Francisco.
 It's a cute restaurant offering New Orleans style food.
 Sample some of their specialties such as their Shrimp and Grits or their chocolate filled Beignets.
 If you are looking for something more traditional, you will not be disappointed with their egg scrambles and omelets.

 You will find Brenda's at 652 Polk Street between Turk and Eddy Streets.
 They are open every day at 9 am, so head over early if you enjoy taking your time at breakfast.

 Take a left out of Brenda's and walk three blocks south to the Asian Art Museum.
 It's one of my favorite museums in San Francisco.

 This gorgeous museum features thousands of artifacts from the countries in Asia.
 You can see ancient pieces of art from China, Japan and India.
 Pieces from Tibet, Nepal and Indonesia are also on display.